coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

 forth a *force sphere.* The agent retriever can attempt to enclose any creature or object he or she can see within 30 feet.
-The target is allowed a Reflex saving throw (DC 20 + 1/2 the class level of the agent retriever + the agent retriever's Dexterity modifier).
+The target is allowed a Reflex saving throw (DC 20 + 1/2 the class level of the agent retriever + the agent retriever’s Dexterity modifier).
 Those who fail are then encapsulated in a sphere of force with a radius of up to 50 feet (the sphere is only as large as it needs to be, up to its maximum radius).
 Those trapped inside cannot escape except with methods that can bypass or destroy a *wall of force.*The sphere persists as long as the agent retriever desires, up to a maximum of seven days.
-A captured target does not count toward the capacity of the agent retriever's *plane shift* ability, and the agent retriever can plane shift with the target despite the presence of the *force sphere.* The agent retriever can use this power once per day at 3rd level, plus one additional time
+A captured target does not count toward the capacity of the agent retriever’s *plane shift* ability, and the agent retriever can plane shift with the target despite the presence of the *force sphere.* The agent retriever can use this power once per day at 3rd level, plus one additional time